reenxds/alx-zero_day/0x03-git/README.md

-This is the README for the 0x03-git directory updated
+This is the README for the 0x03-git directory now updated